afmdev/cab-javascript-events-bootstrap/README.md

 # Javascript_Events_Bootstrap
-Module 1 > Project 2 > Sprint 1 || In the next days, you will have to solve some exercises.
-In the beginning, the problems will be small, and the more you will progress the bigger the problems will get.
-This will be the point where you will have to train your ability to divide a big problem into sub-problems and solve them.
+Module 1 > Project 2 > Sprint 2 || Create a page to display the content of your API.
+Create another HTML page (using Bootstrap) and connect it with the Home Page.
+You can decide what to put on this page, but later on, you must have a table or a list of data pulled from the API of your choice.